jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 -----

-< By the way: if you use multiple output parameters of a command, how does the consult of the *two* parameters result in a *single* run? >
+< By the way: if you use multiple output parameters of a command, how might the consult of the *two* parameters result in a *single* run? >

 ### System interface